Week 1 Outline: Introductions & Command Line Basics

 The command above includes several options:

 You should now be in an interactive bash session in your new Ubuntu container.
 To make sure, type the following command and press enter to see your username.
-The response should be root.
+The response should be root

 whoami

-Now enter the command pwd to print the current working directory.
-You should be in /sharedfolder/.
+to print the current working directory.
+You should be in /sharedfolder/

 pwd